Instrument-Free Demand Estimation Using Relative Prices Variation, with an Application to Railway Transportation: Application to demand for trains in France

-Our data cover iDTGV trains between May 2007 and March 2009 in economy class and for journeys from Paris to the rest of France.
-We first observe basic characteristics of the trains: all the stops, departure and arrival time, day of departure (e.g. May 2, 2008) and whether it corresponds to a peak time or not.
-We also observe the price grid used for that train for each fare class.
-For each route and type of period (peak time or off peak), there are a limited number of such grids, as they change these grids only a few times during the period we observe (e.g. 3 times for the Paris-Toulouse).
-We also observe the sales of each fare classes of all trains.
+For each iDTGV train between May 2007 and March 2009 in economy class and for journeys from Paris to the rest of France, we observe the following characteristics: all stops, departure and arrival times, day of departure (e.g. May 2, 2008) and whether they correspond to a rush hour or not.
+We also observe the price grid used for each fare class of the train.
+For each route and type of period (peak time or off peak), there are a limited number of such grids, as they change these grids only a few times during the period we observe (e.g. 3 times for Paris-Toulouse).
+For every train, we observe the sales in each fare class.
 On the other hand, we do not observe the purchasing dates, nor the opening moments of each fare class.
-For a given route, capacity is defined as the maximal number $n$ such that for at least three trains, $n$ seats were sold.\footnote{We use this definition (rather than the maximal number of seats sold across all trains of a given route) to take into account rare cases of overbooked trains.
+For a given route, capacity is defined as the maximal number $C$ such that for at least three trains,~$C$ seats were sold.\footnote{We use this definition (rather than the maximal number of seats sold across all trains of a given route) to account for rare cases of overbooked trains.
 With this definition, we observe 5 cases of overbooking, over the $2,909$ trains of our dataset.
 Note that capacity can be assumed to be fixed for a given route because the number of coaches in economy class is fixed.}

 Table \ref{DES2} presents some descriptive statistics on our data.
-We observe a substantial amount of price dispersion within trains.
-For instance on the C\^ote d'Azur line, the minimal price paid by consumers on average over the different trains (19.3\EUR{}) was three times and a half lower than the average maximal price (\EUR{68.4}).
+First, we observe a substantial amount of price dispersion within trains.
+For instance, on the C\^ote d'Azur route, the minimal price paid by consumers, on average, over the different trains (\EUR{19.3}) was three times and a half lower than the average maximal price (\EUR{68.4}).
 There is also rich variation in the price ratio between final and intermediate stops, at the exclusion of Paris-Marseille and Paris-Mulhouse.
 As discussed above, this variation is key to identify price elasticities (Theorem \ref{thm:ident_eps}).
 The fact that the final and intermediate stops of Paris-Marseille and Paris-Mulhouse have the same price in each fare class also allows to test the parallel condition underlying our identification strategy.

-Finally, we examine how (full) trains were yielded.
-Intuitively, a likely reason for selling out all seats is high demand.
-For full trains, one would thus expect that high fare classes are used and contribute more to total sales, were the observed revenue management optimal.
-To investigate this, we compare the 677 full trains to the 2,232 non-full trains in two different ways.